-When adding an extension, it is always necessary to first select the 🛨 button BEFORE selecting the button.
-Several extensions can be added by selecting the totol multiple times, and then selecting the button.
-After selecting the toton, the extension can always be edited or deleted selecting the buttons BEFORE selecting the button to save.
+When adding an extension, it is always necessary to first select the t button BEFORE selecting the button.
+Several extensions can be added by selecting the total button multiple times, and then selecting the button.
+After selecting the button, the extension can always be edited or deleted selecting the buttons BEFORE selecting the Apply Letter to Letter Apply Letter is not a last of the Constant of the Discourse the button to save.
 If the button is not selected before leaving the Phone menu item, the data will not be saved.
 Table 4-9 describes the settings in more detail.